Cost of a PC Education

 The uniform is an additional cost and we have our own store on campus, The Hilltop Shop.
 The Hilltop Shop is the only official supplier of the PC required uniform, the athletic uniform and uniform accessories such as belts and shoes.
 All new students can make an appointment towards the end of August for a personalized uniform shopping experience.
 The shop also carries bedding and linen options, personal care products and laundry supplies as well as a variety of sportswear and equipment to meet the needs of our varsity and recreational sports teams.
 Gift items, spirit wear and casual clothing are constantly changing to keep up with the fashion trends.

-For Grades 1-3, there is no additional charge for textbooks, the costs are included in tuition.
+For Junior Kindergarten - Grade 3, there is no additional charge for textbooks, the costs are included in tuition.
 Supplies would be an additional cost.

 For Grades 4-6, there is an additional charge for textbooks, but it is a rental fee only.
 Supplies would be an additional cost.